facebook/react-native-website/docs/scrollview.md

 ### `scrollsToTop` <div class="label ios">iOS</div>

-When true, the scroll view scrolls to top when the status bar is tapped.
+When `true`, the scroll view scrolls to top when the status bar is tapped.

 | Type | Default |
 | ---- | ------- |